What is the difference between chili powder and paprika?

-Chili powder can be a confusing ingredient when making recipes from other parts of the world.
-In the US when we go into a grocery store and buy chili powder it is a spice mix and sometimes may be labelled Mexican chili powder.
+Can be a confusing ingredient when making recipes from other parts of the world.
+In the US when we go into a grocery store and buy chili powder it is a spice mix usually containing ground chili pepper, cumin, oregano, garlic powder, and salt usually.
+It may be labelled Mexican chili powder.
 How do you know if it’s a spice mix or actually ground chili’s?
 Look at the ingredients and you’ll see.
 It would be very unusual for you to find anything other than a spice mix labeled as chili powder in US grocery stores unless you are in the international section.
 Pay attention to the ingredients and you will know what you are buying.

 There is more than one type of paprika but if a recipe calls for paprika you can expect it’s just regular paprika and nothing different.